-The Aldworth Philharmonic is an amateur orchestra based in Reading, Berkshire.
+The Aldworth Philharmonic is an non-professional orchestra based in Reading, Berkshire.
 It’s named after the founder of Reading Blue Coat School, Richard Aldworth.
 RBCS has been a brilliant supporter over the years and two of its former Headmasters are honorary patrons.

 Our rehearsal model is project-based, where we rehearse predominantly for a couple of weekends before each concert, to allow local musicians who can’t make weekly rehearsals the chance to play.
 This means many more young people at the beginning of busy non-musical professional careers get the chance to play.
 Our rehearsals are full of laughter and fun, as well as seriously hard work.
-Our members travel from as far afield as Zurich to experience the ‘APO buzz’.
+Our members travel from as far afield as Berlin to experience the ‘APO buzz’.

 If you’d like more information about the Aldworth Philharmonic, either as a player, an audience member, a composer, or are interested in our education work, please contact us.